Ïã¸ÛÁùºÏ²Ê¼´Ê±¿ª½±

 Seek out parks and playgrounds

 Over in trendy ´Üü°ù¾±³¦³ó-West, adjacent to the food market and shopping area, is Josefwiese, a park that offers soccer, pétanque, table tennis and beach volleyball.
-It’s also a great people-watching spot while having a picnic or simply sunbathing.
+It’s also a great spot to people-watch while having a picnic or sunbathing.
 Kids will love the playground and the chance to splash around in the water fountains.

 Set sail on the ´Üü°ù¾±³¦³ósee